Roya-Gharehbeiklou/CardioGenetics_knowledge_graph/Readme.md

 We pull information from top medical databases:

 1. **GWAS Catalog**
-   - **What it is:** A collection of genome-wide association studies (GWAS) that identify genetic variants linked to diseases.
+   - A collection of genome-wide association studies (GWAS) that identify genetic variants linked to diseases.
-   - **Why we use it:** It helps us understand which genes are associated with heart diseases.

 2. **WikiPathways**
-   - **What it is:** A database of biological pathways curated by the scientific community.
+   - A database of biological pathways curated by the scientific community.
-   - **Why we use it:** It provides insight into how genes interact within biological processes relevant to heart health.

 3. **Open Targets Platform**
-   - **What it is:** A research platform that connects genetic data with disease associations and drug targets.
+   - A research platform that connects genetic data with disease associations and drug targets.
-   - **Why we use it:** It helps identify potential treatments and therapeutic targets for cardiovascular diseases.

 4. **Bgee Database**
-   - **What it is:** A curated database of gene expression in various tissues and conditions.
+   - A curated database of gene expression in various tissues and conditions.
-   - **Why we use it:** It helps researchers understand which genes are active in heart tissues and how they contribute to disease progression.

 ## Fetching Cardiovascular-Related Data

-To extract relevant cardiovascular data from these sources, we:
+To extract relevant cardiovascular data from these sources:
 - **Filter GWAS Catalog** for heart disease-related genetic associations.
 - **Use WikiPathways** to identify pathways linked to heart function and disease.
 - **Query Open Targets** to find genes with known drug interactions for heart disease treatment.